billwarker/dbt-cert-training/README.md

 - [ ] Create a python model
 - [ ] Use Jinja templating language in creating DRY code for a model
 - [ ] Understand all of the config options for resource properties
+- [ ] Write a detailed .yml description for a model/source, using all available documentation features